-Investment philosophies are as plentiful as grains of sand in the sea.
-Some are good, some aren’t so good.
-Few have been as staid as the buy and hold stock investment strategy.
-I am using the term “stock investing” loosely as it can apply to stocks, mutual funds, bonds…you get the point, I am meaning pretty much anything within the market landscape.
-What makes buy and hold investing unique is that by being a buy and hold investor you don’t care about market swings.
-You’re going to hold on to your stocks for the long haul expecting to get a decent return.
-While this may work at times, the wild market swings the last few years have called into question the validity of buy and hold investing.
+Buy and hold investing can apply to stocks, mutual funds, bonds – pretty much anything within the investment landscape.
+What makes buy and hold investing unique is a buy and hold investor does not care about market swings.
+They will hold on to their stocks for the long haul expecting to get a decent return.
+While this may work at times, the wild market swings the last few years have called into question the validity of the philosophy.

 What are the Advantages to Buy and Hold?